d7prog/Internet-Radio/README.md

 ## Software installation
 1. Install all above mentioned Arduino software libraries via Arduino IDE Library Manager.

-2. To install Wyatt59 Audioeth ethernet support just do the following:
+2. To install Wyatt59 Audioeth ethernet support just do the following:<br/>
 Open Arduino/libraries/ESP32-audioI2S/src folder and copy Audioeth.cpp and Audioeth.h files to this folder.
-So the folder will consist of the following files:
+So the folder will consist of the following files:<br/>
-Audio.cpp
+Audio.cpp<br/>
-Audio.h
+Audio.h<br/>
-Audioeth.cpp
+Audioeth.cpp<br/>
-Audioeth.h
+Audioeth.h<br/>

 2. Create new Arduino sketch called internet_radio_eth_1.0.
 3. Copy all files from the GitHub source folder to newly created Arduino sketch folder (the original  internet_radio_eth_1.0.ino will be rewrite).